-\begin{remark} In this work, we focus on solving and analyzing a finite-horizon control problem, which represents one iteration of a receding-horizon MPC implementation.
-It is therefore appropriate to compare the proposed approach with a \emph{single} iteration of the DeePC \cite{coulson2019data,berberich2020data}.
+\begin{remark} In this work, we analyze a finite-horizon control problem, which represents one iteration of a receding-horizon MPC implementation.
+It is therefore appropriate to compare the proposed approach with a \emph{single} iteration of open-loop prediction approaches, such as the DeePC \cite{coulson2019data,berberich2020data}.
 The main difference is that we perform \emph{closed-loop predictions}, i.e., we optimize over feedback policies $\pi(\cdot)$ such that $u(t)=\pi(y(t),\dots,y(0))$, while the DeePC \cite{coulson2019data,berberich2020data} performs \emph{open-loop predictions}, i.e., it directly optimizes over input sequences $u(0),u(1),u(N-1)$.
-It is well-known that closed-loop predictions are less conservative than open-loop ones for MPC \cite{bemporad1998reducing}.
+It is well-known that closed-loop predictions are less conservative.
 Indeed, by setting $K_{t,k} = 0$ in \eqref{eq:input} the closed-loop policy reduces to an open-loop one.
 Most notably, closed-loop policies may preserve feasibility for significantly longer prediction horizons \cite{bemporad1998reducing}.
-Naturally, the price to pay for such performance improvement is an increased computational burden due to the larger dimensionality of the problem. \end{remark}
+Naturally, the price to pay is an increased computational burden due to the larger dimensionality of the problem. \end{remark}